-At the end of 2021 Avista has 1907.94 whole time equivalent (WTE) posts supported by a team of 2,245 staff.
+At the end of the year Avista has 1907.94 whole time equivalent (WTE) posts supported by a team of 2,245 staff.
 The chart below outlines how this staff profile was distributed across Dublin, North Tipperary/Offaly and Limerick.

-2021 began with a spike in Covid-19 cases across Avista.
+2021 began with a spike in Covid 19 cases across Avista.
 Staffing for frontline services and isolation hubs was a major priority for Human Resources (HR) over the first quarter.
 Avista staff continued to provide high quality responsive supports and service to individuals supported, while the country in general, was in total lockdown mode.

-Incredible commitment from staff teams across the organisation ensured the successful roll out of the Covid-19 vaccination programme for all individuals supported by Avista, and the Avista staff team.
-The organisation's nursing and Multi-disciplinary Teams used their expertise and skill base, becoming vaccinators, while HR Administrators and management teams set up and operated systems that ensured frontline staff had access to vaccinations at the earliest point.
-Frontline staff were prioritised in the vaccine roll out and the organisation ensured every single dose available was administered to staff as quickly as possible.
+Incredible commitment from staff teams across the organisation ensured the successful roll out of the Covid 19 vaccination programme for all individuals supported by Avista, and the Avista staff team.
+The organisation's Nursing and Multidisciplinary Teams used their expertise and skill base, becoming vaccinators, while HR Administrators and management teams set up and operated systems that ensure frontline staff had access to vaccinations at the earliest point.
+Front line staff were prioritised in the vaccine roll out and ensuring every single dose available was administered to staff as quickly as possible.